 Want a quick and free way to send a file to a friend, or transfer data between devices?

 These file transfer apps help you send large files fast.
 Looking for a quick and free way to send a file to a friend, or transfer data between devices?
-These apps offer different methods so you can transfer files as fast as possible.
+These apps offer different methods for secure large file transfer so you can transfer files as fast as possible.
 Yes, you already have cloud storage services like Dropbox and Google Drive, but they can be overkill or too restrictive.
 Then there are quick-transfer tools like Send Anywhere and WeTransfer, but they lack the features you want.

 1. SendGB: No Registration, Self-Destructing File Transfer